Binance and Coinbase Continue Hiring Former Regulators

 Globalization is taking us to places never seen before.
 This all started with the internet and has not stopped since.
 Bitcoin and blockchain also caught the world by surprise.
 The connection between them is unquestionable.
-In this interconnected world, the concept and importance of the local are changing.
+In this interconnected world, the concept and importance of the locals are changing.
 The local is no longer as relevant as before.
 What dominates industries now is universal.
 And the food industry is no exception to the rule.

 The concept of a global value chain is becoming more and more common.
 Companies now develop their products with the idea of a universal consumer in mind.
 This universal consumer is very much concerned about the quality of what he or she consumes.
 They are also particularly concerned about the safety and origin of their food.